Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Prohibits law enforcement from using drones to collect evidence or information about criminal activity without a warrant or specific judicial authorization.
+Prohibits law enforcement from using drones to collect evidence or information about criminal activity without a warrant.
+Specific judicial authorization is required before any government drone surveillance of private persons or activities.

 3